| class descriptions |

 our bones through space and why it is that we have evolved the particular

 muscles and bones that we have.
-Each three and a half hour

-session will comprise of a lecture followed by a drawing session
+of a lecture followed by a drawing session focusing on the part/s

-focusing on the part/s that we have been discussing.
-The student
+that we have been discussing.
+The student will have the opportunity

-will have the opportunity to compare real human bones to the living
+to compare real human bones to the living model in order to understand

-model in order to understand the body surfaces that they see.
+the body surfaces that they see.

 SUPPLY LIST